 VanDerBeek’s “dreamer” personality was, in fact, fascinated by dreams.
 He posted a note in a 1970s-era publication, Dreamworks, encouraging readers to send him brief written descriptions of their dreams, saying, “I am seeking this material for developing my ‘dream theater’ and for other futuristic dream-related media projects….
 I am convinced that movies are the visual enactment of the dream state.
 I do not know how specific this function of pre-visualizing and making tangible the dream state is in our lives.
 But my own instincts move me further into experimenting with such illusory systems, such as freedom of metamorphosis to create ‘meta’ images that can approximate the geometry and forms of dreams.”

 UMBC’s connections to the VanDerBeek family run deep.
-Two of his sons—August and Max— briefly at UMBC, and his daughter Julie graduated in 2003 with a degree in theatre.
+Two of his children—August and Max— studied briefly at UMBC, and his daughter Julie graduated in 2003 with a degree in theatre.
 Max returned in the 1990s to teach for the Department of Music; his son, Clay, was a Linehan Artist Scholar who graduated in 2017 with a degree in theatre.
 Another of Stan’s daughters, artist Sara VanDerBeek, has exhibited and spoken at UMBC’s Center for Art, Design, and Visual Culture.
 Stan VanDerBeek’s second wife, Louise, graduated in 1976 with a degree in interdisciplinary studies and an arts emphasis and then returned to earn a master’s in 1995 in instructional development systems.

 “If I had to draw a cartoon for The New Yorker that was about Stan VanDerBeek?”
 Richard Chisolm asks rhetorically.
 “It would be Stan VanDerBeek buys furniture at IKEA, and then you see him in a room with the boxes, and then in the next frame you would see something that didn’t look at all like furniture, and the instructions would be curled up in the corner, and what he built would be this anarchistic mound of panels and windows that was not at all what the IKEA people were telling you to build.”